viktorteren/Seto/README.md

 **NOBOUNDS**: this flag can be used only with BDD flag and it allows the creation of unbounded SMs

-**MS**: usage of a mixed strategy which chooses if use the exact algorithm or approximate one for the removal of redundant SMs
+**MS**: use a mixed strategy which chooses if use the exact algorithm or approximate one for the removal of redundant SMs

 **SC**: check if the separate SMs are safe (can be used only with BDD and NOBOUNDS flags)